Become a Lore Mapper

 Explain your storyteller's rights.

 Their story is their own intellectual property, and you're simply recording it.
-They have the right to opt-out at any point, without explanation or pressure.
+They have the right to opt-out at any point in the process, without any explanation or pressure.

 Information you will need before you create your consent form: